 Emergency Dentist Edinburgh

-At Frederick Street Dental Care, we offer Emergency Dental Care 7 days a week.
-We understand that in emergency situations, you may be anxious and concerned.
-Our dentists are highly experienced and skilled in providing Emergency Dental Care professionally and sympathetically.
-You don’t have to be a registered patient in order to receive Emergency Dental Treatment.
+We offer Private Emergency Dental Care 7 days a week.
+You don’t have to be a registered patient in order to receive Private Emergency Dental Treatment.

 A dental emergency is any situation that poses an immediate threat to the health of your teeth and supporting tissues.
 Dental emergencies are caused by trauma to the mouth or infection.
-If you encounter any type of dental emergency, call us on 0131 629 1158 or Email us to schedule a same day appointment with us immediately.
+If you encounter any type of dental emergency, call us on 0131 629 1158 to schedule a same-day appointment with us immediately or Book Online.

 Ibuprofen– this can really help with toothache as it is an anti-inflammatory as well as an analgesic.
 It is not advised for asthmatics or people with certain stomach problems.